Skip to main content

 The Heights Treatment Alumni Network

-We are The Heights Treatment, an evidence-based dual diagnosis treatment center for drug and mental health disorders.
+We are The Heights Treatment, an evidence-based dual diagnosis treatment center dedicated to supporting people with substance use and mental health disorders.

-We have a variety of programs, ranging from high-needs residential support to lower-needs outpatient support.
-All our programs utilize evidence-based therapies which are grounded in psychology and physiology.
+We offer a variety of programs ranging from high-needs residential support to lower-needs outpatient support.
+All programs use evidence-based therapies grounded in psychology and physiology.

-Call us today to ask how you can become part of our alumni community.
+Call us today to learn how you can become part of our alumni community.

 Online Search

-Ever since the first social media was created in 1997, the internet has facilitated the connecting of strangers worldwide.
-It took about 26 years, but finally, a social networking site, MySoberRoommate.com, was created specifically for people in recovery who want a sober roommate.
+Since the creation of social media in 1997, the internet has made it easier than ever to connect with people.
+One website, MySoberRoommate.com, was created specifically for people in recovery who want a sober roommate.

-Created by Jesse Sandler, a licensed social worker who specializes in cognitive behavioral therapy, MySoberRoommate.com exists to connect people in recovery to others who will be an asset in their journey rather than a hindrance.
+The site was created by Jesse Sandler, a licensed social worker specializing in cognitive behavioral therapy.
+MySoberRoommate.com was built to help people in recovery find roommates who will support their journey rather than hinder it.

 Texas Department of Health and Human Services